bigcommerce/catalyst/docs/index.md

 ### Configuration recommendations

-We expect that you will prioritize some of these features over others as you make Catalyst your own.
+We expect you will prioritize some of these features over others as you make Catalyst your own.
 We recommend exploring the following configurations as you build:

 * **A caching backend**.
 For example, using Vercel KV may improve the performance of our [with-routes middleware](/docs/middleware).
 * **Using microservices**.
 Externally hosted databases and third-party APIs can expand the feature set and data persistence available to Catalyst storefronts.